-• Plain lists '-', '' or '+' as bullet, or with '1.' or '2)' as enumerator will be recognized and transformed if the backend supports lists.
-See Section 2.8 [Plain lists], page 9.

-- You can make words bold, /italic/, underlined, =code=, and even '+strikethrough+'3. - A line consisting of only dashes, and at least 5 of them, will be exported as a horizontal line ('' in HTML). - Many T_EX macros and entire LaT_EX fragments are converted into HTML entities or images (see Chapter 11 [Embedded LaTeX], page 71). - Tables are transformed into native tables under the exporter, if the export backend supports this.
+- Plain lists '-', '' or '+' as bullet, or with '1.' or '2)' as enumerator will be recognized and transformed if the backend supports lists.
+See See Section 2.8 [Plain lists], page 10. - You can make words bold, /italic/, underlined, =code= and ~verbatim~, and, if you must, '+strikethrough+'.
+Text in the code and verbatim string is not processed for org-mode specific syntax, it is exported verbatim. - A line consisting of only dashes, and at least 5 of them, will be exported as a horizontal line ('' in HTML). - Many T_EX macros and entire LaT_EX fragments are converted into HTML entities or images (see Chapter 11 [Embedded LaTeX], page 77). - Tables are transformed into native tables under the exporter, if the export backend supports this.
 Data fields before the first horizontal separator line will be formatted as table header fields. - If a headline starts with the word 'QUOTE', the text below the headline will be typeset as fixed-width, to allow quoting of computer codes etc. Lines starting with ':' are also typeset in fixed-width font.

-C-c : Toggle fixed-width for entry (QUOTE) or region, see below.
+C-c: Toggle fixed-width for entry (QUOTE) or region, see below.